IrisApo13/bio-skills/README.md

 - alphafold-database: Based on an existing skill from https://github.com/wu-yc/LabClaw, this skill was extended to work with the homodimer data added to AlphaFold in March of 2026.
 - alphafold-surprise-me: A simple educational skill that shows how one can retrieve and visualize information for a random gene, building on new AlphaFold data.

-Going forward I will be adding more skills and exploring more complex projects.
+**Going forward I will be adding more skills and exploring more complex projects.
-You can find some projects ideas in alphafold-ideas.md
+You can find some projects ideas in alphafold-ideas.md **-
--